octopus175/octopus175.github.io/_posts/2022-11-18-htb-faculty.md

 Next thing I try to do is reading ssh private key file, but I can't find any of them.
 Then I move on to try to analysis the source code of the website.

-First off, I will look at ajax.php since it is handling all the web request that is being sent to the server
+First off, I will look at ajax.php
 ```php
 <?php
 ob_start();